kylegwilliam/byu-cs324/hw-strings-io-env/README.md

 	Why or why not?* (Hint: See the RETURN VALUE section in the man page for `read(2)`.)

-     b. *Was a null character included?
-Why or not?* (Hint: To answer the "why" question, use the `hexdump` command-line utility to inspect the contents of `test.txt`.)
+     b. *Was a null character included in the bytes read or immediately following them?
+Why or why not?
+(Hint: To answer the "why" question, use the `hexdump` command-line utility to inspect the contents of `test.txt`.)

  24. Use the `read()` system call to read up to 4 bytes from `fd2` (not `fd1`!).
 Instead of using `buf` as the starting point at which the read